ACADEMIC TIME (AT)

 - Students are expected to attend and participate in the 42 minutes (starting at 10:53 AM) of Advisory or AT daily.
 Attendance and participation in Advisory and AT are the criteria that will be used to determine Pass or Fail status for AT.
 A passing grade is necessary to earn the .25 credit (per year) for this class that will appear on each student’s transcript.

-- Students are expected to bring their iPads and any other relevant materials to AT.
+- Students are expected to bring their iPads or Chromebooks and any other relevant materials to AT.

 - Students are expected to work with their Academic Advisor to make a schedule for the remaining days of the AT cycle.

-- During Advisory, students are expected to review their current academic standing in PowerSchool in order to prioritize bookings for AT.
+- During Advisory, students are expected to review their current academic standing in PowerSchool or LiFT in order to prioritize bookings for AT.

 - Students are expected to respect the priority of pre-bookings for AT.